GroggyAlgorithm/AvrPreemptiveTaskScheduler/README.md

 Preemptive task scheduling and concurrent functionality on AVR

-Tested on the Atmega1284, have yet to try anything else but there shouldn't be much issues (in theory)
+Tested on the Atmega1284 in Atmel/Microchip Studio, have yet to try anything else but there shouldn't be much issues (in theory) and it should be compatible with the Arduino framework and the Arduino Uno, at least partially. if not, a config file can most likely take care of it, look over the header file and the macros.

 <hr>